allison-conrey/DSC232R-GroupProject/README.md

 |Race and Gender|71% of the population in the U.S. identifies as white, 12.2% identify as black, and 5.6% identify as Asian.
 This demographic breakdown in this data is similar, as seen  in the bar chart on race.
 Females comprise 51.1% of the population in the U.S.  The distribution of gender in this data also shows more females than males.|
 |Income|While income is typically a quantitative variable, in this data income has been categorized into 2 classes, less than or equal to $50,000 or more than $50,000.
 Given that the median income in the U.S. in 2022 is $37,585 it is not surprising that the majority of participants earn less than or equal to $50,000 in our dataset as well.|

-### Heat Map and Correlation of Quantitative Data

-When examining how the quantitative data are correlated, some interesting patterns were observed.
+When examining how the quantitative data are correlated, using a correlation heat map, some interesting patterns were observed.
 One of the strongest correlations present in the data is as age increases one is more likely to incur capital loss.
 As expected, capital loss and capital gains are positively correlated.
 In addition, the number of hours worked each week is positively correlated with an increase in capital gains and capital loss.
 Indicating that those who work more hours are more likely to have assets to gain and lose money from.
 Surprisingly, the number of hours worked per week and level of education are negatively correlated, but it is important to note the correlation is not strong.

-## Preprocessing

-### Preprocessing Plan
+#### Preprocessing Plan

 During the data exploration phase, we found that the data collection was already relatively clean.
 We found no null or missing values for any of the variables, so no imputation or handling of nulls will be needed.
 During the data exploration we did observe some skewing of distributions, but little evidence of outliers.
 The issue of skewed distributions can be handled during the preprocessing stage with normalization of the skewed variables.

 We have varying types of data, including a mix of numerical and categorical variables.
 To properly handle these variables during the modeling process we will perform both scaling of the numerical variables and encoding of the categorical variables.
 Scaling will ensure that our varying numerical values, like age and capital gains, can be properly compared on an even field.
 Encoding of the categorical variables will allow us to perform various classification tasks.
 We have both ordinal categorical variables like education (High School < Associates < Bachelors < Masters), as well as nominal categorical variables like occupation.
 Ordinal categorical variables can be encoded via mapping or Label Encoding, while the nominal categorical variables can be encoded with one-hot encoding.
 The varying techniques of encoding the ordinal and nominal categorical variables ensure that the model will not create unsubstantiated relationships between variables.

-### Preprocessing Execution
+##### Execution
 For this project, we decided to condense the education categories from 16 possible response variables to 7 response variables.
 This included mapping any education level between pre-school and 12th grade to "Less than High School", and mapping both "Masters" and "Prof-school" to the variable "Master's Degree".
 In the end, the resulting 7 possible response variables from this mapping were "Less than High School", "High School or GED", "Some College", "Associates Degree", "Bachelor's Degree", "Master's Degree", and "Doctorate".

 Numerical variables for the dataset were ultimately transformed in two ways.
 First, all numerical variables outlined above (Age, Fnlwgt, EducationNum, CaptialGain, CapitalLoss, and HoursPerWeek) were compiled into a vector and added to the "NumericalDataType" column.
 Second, numerical variables were scaled using StandardScaler to ensure that all numerical variables were appropriately represented by a normal distribution, which resolves the issue of skewing addressed above.